tahasadraoui/file_upload/README.md

 ## Intro

-This is an example of file upload with Angular, TypeScript, Bootstrap This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This is an example of a Web Application, for candidates to apply for positions.
+Technos: Angular, TypeScript, Bootstrap
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

 ## Getting started